Quick Answer

 Before you add anything else, run one consistency check across the file.
 Make sure the name spelling, key dates, and address format match everywhere.

 A scattered file slows review.
-Beyond the core items above, additional supporting evidence is office-specific, so treat it as optional preparation and confirm current expectations with your local office before you rely on it.
+Beyond the core items above, the supporting-documents file is office-specific, so treat it as optional preparation and confirm current expectations with your local office before you rely on it.

 Address proof is a named checkpoint, so review it the way an officer will.
 It should be complete, readable, and internally consistent.
 Use this quick check: